-Your Clinical Helper will be able to access some data to allow them to monitor your progress through the system.
-It will be clear when entering information, which information they will be able to see.
+Where appropriate your Clinical Helper, if you have one, will be able to access some data to allow them to monitor your progress through the website.
+It will be clear when entering information, which data they will be able to see.

-We may require access to this data to help support you to use the program.
-We may provide access to a third party contracted by us, to help to support you use the program.
+We may require access to this data to help support you to use the website.

 Anonymous data collected through this website

-Summaries of anonymous Clinical Data (for example average scores of all users on questionnaires) will be used to improve the service and may be used in publications or presentations at conferences or on the website to indicate the effectiveness of the service.
+Summaries of anonymous Clinical Data (for example, the average scores from standard questionnaires for all users) will be used to improve the website and may be used in publications or presentations at conferences or on the website to indicate the effectiveness of the website.

-This anonymous data will consist solely of summary information and will not include any personal information that can be used to identify the users of the service.
-Your use of the service implies consent for the use of summary data in this way.
+This anonymous data will consist solely of aggregated data and will not include any personal information that can be used to identify the users of the website.
+Your use of the website implies consent for the use of aggregated data in this way.

-In addition to the information we collect as described above, we use technology to collect anonymous information about the use of our website.
-For example, our web server automatically logs which pages of our website our visitors view, their IP addresses and which web browsers our visitors use.
-This technology does not identify you personally, it simply enables us to compile statistics about our visitors and their use of our website.
-Our website contains hyperlinks to other pages on our website.
+In addition to the information we collect as described above, we use technology to collect anonymous information about the use of the website.
+For example, our web server automatically logs which pages of the website visitors view, their IP addresses and which web browsers visitors use.
+This technology does not identify you personally, it simply enables us to compile statistics about visitors and their use of the website.

-We may use technology to track how often these links are used and which pages on our website our visitors choose to view.
-Again this technology does not identify you personally – it simply enables us to compile statistics about the use of these hyperlinks.
+The website contains hyperlinks to other pages on the website.
+We may use technology to track how often these links are used and which pages on the website visitors choose to view.
+Again, this technology does not identify you personally, it simply enables us to compile statistics about the use of these hyperlinks.

 Disclosure of your Personal Data